-Ethernet port of the EM1000 is of 100BaseT type.
-Onboard electronics of the EM1000 do not include Ethernet magnetics, so magnetics circuitry must be connected externally to pins TX+, TX-, RX+, RX-, and AVCC.
-The AVCC pin outputs clean power for the magnetics circuitry, which is very sensitive to noise.
-The voltage on the AVCC depends on the EM1000 version: 3.3V for EM1000-...- 00, 2.5V for the EM1000-...- 01.
-Separate AGND analog ground pins have been added on the EM1000-...- 01.
-For the EM1000-...- 00 there is no separate analog ground.
+Ethernet port of the EM1202 is of 100BaseT type.
+Onboard electronics of the EM1202 do not include Ethernet magnetics, so magnetic circuitry must be connected externally to pins TX+, TX-, RX+, RX-, and AVCC.
+The AVCC pin outputs clean 2.5V power for the magnetics circuitry, which is very sensitive to noise.
+Separate AGND analog ground is also provided.
 Please, note the following:

-•Do not combine AVCC with the VCC (main power) pin.
-On the EM1000-...- 00 this is counter-productive, and on the EM1000-...- 01 this will apply wrong voltage to the AVCC pin.
-Doing so appears to be causing no immediate permanent damage to the EM1000-...- 01, but the circuit will not work and the effects of prolonged over-voltage on the AVCC line are not known.
+Do not combine AVCC with the VCC (main power) pin.
+This will apply wrong voltage to the AVCC pin.
+Doing so appears to be causing no immediate permanent damage to the EM1202, but the circuit will not work and the effects of prolonged over-voltage on the AVCC line are not known.

-It is important to make the PCB wire connections between the Ethernet port pins of the EM1000 and external magnetics circuitry as short as possible.
+It is important to make the PCB wire connections between the Ethernet port pins of the EM1202 and external magnetics circuitry as short as possible.
 Making the wires too long may cause the noise level generated by your PCB to surpass the maximum radiated emission limits stipulated by FCC/CE regulations.
 Additionally, longer Ethernet lines on the PCB will make your board more susceptible to the damage from the ESD (electrostatic discharge).
+Follow these three recommendations:

-The EM1000 also has two Ethernet status LED control lines- see here for details.
+The EM1202 also has two Ethernet status LED control lines- see here for details.